gee-community/geemap/docs/installation.md

 ## Install from conda-forge

 **geemap** is also available on [conda-forge](https://anaconda.org/conda-forge/geemap).
-If you have [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer, you can install leafmap using the following command:
+If you have [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your computer, you can install geemap using the following command:

 ```bash
     conda install geemap -c conda-forge
 ```

 The geemap package has an optional dependency - [geopandas](https://geopandas.org/), which can be challenging to install on some computers, especially Windows.
 It is highly recommended that you create a fresh conda environment to install geopandas and geemap.
-Follow the commands below to set up a conda env and install geopandas, xarray_leaflet, and leafmap.
+Follow the commands below to set up a conda env and install geopandas, xarray_leaflet, and geemap.

 ```bash
     conda create -n gee python=3.8